Derivatives scandal drags Monte Paschi into Italy election race

-MILAN (Reuters) - A scandal over shady derivatives deals bleeding money at Banca Monte dei Paschi di Siena has thrust Italy’s third-biggest lender into the country’s election campaign and risks embarrassing the center-left over its ties with the bank.
+MILAN, Jan 23 (Reuters) - A scandal over shady derivatives deals bleeding money at Banca Monte dei Paschi di Siena has thrust Italy’s third-biggest lender into the country’s election campaign and risks embarrassing the centre-left over its ties with the bank.

 Monte dei Paschi’s woes deepened on Tuesday after reports it would book a loss of at least 220 million euros due to a 2009 derivative trade with Japanese bank Nomura, one of several deals currently under scrutiny.